GaetaLab/GaetaLab/README.md

 Welcome to the Gaeta Lab!

-This is Gaeta Lab's Github page where you will find the data and code for our projects.
+This is Gaeta Lab's GitHub page, where you will find the data and code for our projects.